 Compared to most other massage therapists, New York massage therapists looking to relocate to Florida will encounter an extra step in the transfer process.
+Also, I have one tip at the end of this post that I get many phone calls about.
+This tip will help you avoid a delays with your license being issued by the Florida board.

 The education requirement is not the problem.
 At this time, the state of New York requires 500 hours more hours of massage training than Florida.